-Currently, 39.5% of Repsol's institutional shareholders are aligned with ESG criteria.
+Currently, 34.8% of Repsol's institutional shareholders are aligned with ESG criteria.
 The Company is a pioneer in Spain in two-way communication with ESG shareholders, which is highly valued by investors and other stakeholders.
-Throughout 2023, the dialogue maintained with these investors has resulted in numerous commitments.
-These include the reporting in the Consolidated Financial Statements of the main risks that the Group assumes in relation to climate change, as well as the analysis of the sensitivities (positive and negative) of the value of the company's assets to the hydrocarbon price path of the 1.5° C Net Zero Emissions scenario published by the International Energy Agency in its World Energy Outlook 2022 report.
+Throughout the year 2024, the dialogue maintained with these investors has resulted in numerous commitments, the most significant being the change in methodology for calculating the Company's Carbon Intensity Indicator (g CO2eq/MJ) and the definition of a new target for reducing absolute emissions of scope 1, 2, and 3 based on sales.

 Repsol publishes the results of its interaction with investors and ESG analysts in its Annual Investor Engagement Report.